It is reported on an average 69 percent of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, or tooth decay.

-Today, you have a better choice – dental implants
+Today, you have a better choice of dental implants

 Dental implant is a stand-alone replacement tooth that mimics the root and crown of a natural tooth.
 Tooth implant technology can be used to replace a single missing tooth, several teeth, to hold a bridge, or to secure a denture.

-Dr.Anil Kohli and his team has the specialized training in a variety of implant therapies to provide full dental implant procedures (extraction, implant placement, and porcelain crown restoration).
+Dr.Anil Kohli and his team have specialized training in a variety of implant therapies to provide full dental implant procedures (extraction, implant placement, and porcelain crown restoration).